hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-condition-intro.md

 Condition.category is, in this implementation, used as a way to determine whether the condition is in focus in a professional context.
 In focus means that this condition is solely or partially the reason why interventions are performed in the professional context.
 If a condition is "in focus" Condition.category is populated with the value "problem-list-item".
 An empty Condition.category means that the focus have not been considered (if it is the first version of a condition).
 If the latter is the case, it might be difficult to determine whether a condition have been ended.

 Ending a condition means that the condition falls out of focus in a professional context e.g. if the citizen moves, or another professional group takes over the care for the citizen.
-This does not necessarily means the citizen no longer has the condition.
+This does not necessarily mean that the citizen no longer has the condition.
 When a condition is ended, the Condition.category looses its "problem-list-item" flag.
-The idea is to state that from a citizen viewpoint the condition has not changed, but in this professional context it is no longer in focus.
+The idea is to state that from a citizen viewpoint the condition has not nessesarily changed, but in this professional context it is no longer in focus.
+It follows that it is valid to close a condition with Condition.clinicalStatus = active and an empty Condition.category.

-Condition follow-up is documented using Condition.extension:followUpEncounter, which points to a future encounter, with Encounter.type= "opfølgning".
+Condition follow-up is documented using Condition.extension:followUpEncounter, which points to a future encounter, with Encounter.type = "opfølgning".
+However, the followUpEncounter-extension will be depricated in the next version of this implementation guide.
+In the new version, GeneralEncounter holds a reference to the Condition.

 ### Conversions between Danish information model and FHIR-profile